Building trust does not entail pretension. You just have to be yourself and treat the person with respect and dignity.

 3. DON’T WAIT FOR PEOPLE TO BE FRIENDLY, SHOW THEM HOW

-Keeping warm relations in the beginning lays groundwork for long term association.
+Keeping warm relations, in the beginning, lays the groundwork for long-term association.
 A person at ease with you will begin to trust you.
 Don’t work as customer and expert but as two human beings.

 4. PLAN YOUR WORK AND WORK YOUR PLAN

 The value of planning can be easily inferred from these golden words of Napolean Hill.
 He promptly correlates with work and planning.